The Holocaust in Slovakia: Planning

 In mid-1941, the Germans demanded (per previous agreements) another 20,000 Slovak laborers to work in Germany.
 Slovakia refused to send gentile Slovaks and instead offered an equal number of Jewish workers, although it did not want to be burdened with their families.
 A letter sent on 15 October 1941 indicates that plans were being made for the mass murder of Jews in the Lublin District of the General Government to make room for deported Jews from Slovakia and Germany.
 In late October, Tiso, Tuka, Mach, and Čatloš visited the Wolf's Lair (near Rastenburg, East Prussia) and met with Adolf Hitler.
 No record survives of this meeting, at which the deportation of Jews from Slovakia was probably first discussed, leading to historiographical debate over who proposed the idea.
 Even if the Germans made the offer, the Slovak decision was not motivated by German pressure.
 In November 1941, the Slovak government permitted the German government to deport the 659 Slovak Jews living in the Reich and the Protectorate of Bohemia and Moravia to German-occupied Poland, with the proviso that their confiscated property be passed to Slovakia.
-This was the first step towards deporting Jews from Slovakia, which Tuka discussed with Wisliceny in early 1942.
-As indicated by a cable from the German ambassador to Slovakia, Hanns Ludin, the Slovaks responded "with enthusiasm" to the idea.

-Tuka presented the deportation proposals to the government on 3 March, and they were debated in parliament three days later.
+Early in 1942, Tuka and Wisliceny discussed the deportation of Jews from Slovakia.
+As indicated by a cable from the German ambassador to Slovakia, Hanns Ludin, the Slovaks responded "with enthusiasm".
+Tuka presented the proposal to the government on 3 March, and they were debated in parliament three days later.
 On 15 May, parliament approved Decree 68/1942, which retroactively legalized the deportation of Jews, authorized the removal of their citizenship, and regulated exemptions.
 Opposition centered on economic, moral, and legal obstacles, but, as Mach later stated, "every [legislator] who has spoken on this issue has said that we should get rid of Jews".
-The official Catholic representative and Bishop of Spiš, Ján Vojtaššák, only requested separate settlements in Poland for Jews who had converted to Christianity.
-The Slovaks agreed to pay 500 Reichsmarks per Jew deported (ostensibly to cover shelter, food, retraining and housing) and an additional fee to the Deutsche Reichsbahn for transport.
+The official Catholic representative and Bishop of Spiš, Ján Vojtaššák, requested separate settlements in Poland for converts to Christianity.
+The Slovak government agreed to pay 500 Reichsmarks per deportee (ostensibly to cover shelter, food, retraining and housing) and an additional fee to the Deutsche Reichsbahn for transport.
 The 500 Reichsmark fee was equivalent to about USD$125 at the time, or $ today.
 The Germans promised in exchange that the Jews would never return, and Slovakia could keep all confiscated property.
 Except for the Independent State of Croatia (which paid 30 Reichsmarks per person), Slovakia was the only country which paid to deport its Jewish population.
-According to historian Donald Bloxham, "the fact that the Tiso regime let Germany do the dirty work should not conceal its desire to “cleanse” the economy and ultimately the society in the name of 'Christianization.
+According to historian Donald Bloxham, "the fact that the Tiso regime let Germany do the dirty work should not conceal its desire to “cleanse” the economy".